mohammedsouleymane/logseq/pages/scint.md

 	- Quantitative: Experiments and surveys.
 These methods involve the collection of numerical data and statistical analysis to test hypotheses and make predictions.
 - What is the importance of Galileo Galilei for publishing logseq.order-list-type:: number
 	- GG, published in 1610, is considered a landmark in the history of science communication.
-It was one of the first works to disseminate scientific findings widely and directly to the public, challenging the traditional control of knowledge by academic instit
+It was one of the first works to disseminate scientific findings widely and directly to the public, challenging the traditional control of knowledge by academic institutions.
+This helped to establish the importance of open communication and sharing of scientific discoveries.
+- What is the research cycle and what is the research process logseq.order-list-type:: number
+	- Research Cycle
+		- Start with a model that works
+		- Encounter an anomaly
+		- Adapt the model
+		- Validate and verify
+		- Arrive at a new model